indygreg/PyOxidizer/tugger-apple-codesign/README.md

 # tugger-apple-codesign

-`tugger-apple-codesign` is a library crate implementing functionality related to code signing on Apple platforms.
+`tugger-apple-codesign` is a crate implementing functionality related to code signing on Apple platforms.

 `tugger-apple-codesign` is part of the Tugger application distribution tool